How to find us

 For more information on patient transport options go to Transport NSW.

 IPTAAS provides financial assistance to help with travel and accommodation costs for people (and eligible escorts) who need to travel long distances to access specialist treatment not available locally.
 Patients travelling at least 100km each way, or at least 200km per week cumulative distance, may be eligible to apply for IPTAAS subsidies.
-Your doctor or the hospital Social Workers can help if you wish to apply for this assistance or visit.
+IPTAAS provides financial help with the cost of travel using private vehicles, public transport, air travel and accomodation.
+Your doctor or the hospital Social Workers can help if you wish to apply for this assistance.
+For more information you can also call the IPTAAS office on 1800 478 227.